| Other San Antonio Area Roads

 thus allowing for all turning movements for traffic coming from Loop

 1604.
-Removing all the SH 151 traffic will also reduce the amount of
+Removing all the SH 151 traffic will also reduce the

 time needed for westbound ARP, which means additional green time will